joshlong-attic/2025-05-17-spring-io-ai-keynote/README.md

 ## script

+J: hi doc! how you doing!
+DP: good. good. how about you? its a big week!
+J: absolutely! ive been waiting for this new mission impossible movie to come out for a _year_!
+DP: oh yah? what's it about?
+J: well, there's this omnisicent rougue Ai that's threatening to upend the world order! economies will be destroyed, countles lives ruined, etc. anarchy! dogs and cats! living together! i mean.. :heh: can you imagine something like _that_? ehhhhh. so... what're we going to talk about today, doc?
+DP: :sheepishly: well...
+AI..
+J: oh.
+DP: yah. the spring ai 1.0 release came out yesterday.

 Dr Pollack talks about the Spring AI 1.0 release. mentions that there are problems in AI but the can be overcome with the right use of patterns. shows the pain-to-patterns slide. mntion that josh and christian talked about it last year.

 Its been a year since christian + josh took this stage introducing the world to Prancer and Peanut